Painting with light

-As we will be dealing with light-sensitive compounds, we need to avoid bright light, such as direct sunlight or strong lamps.
+You will be dealing with light-sensitive reagents, so you'll need to avoid bright light, such as direct sunlight.

 What is in the photosensitive mixture?

-We obtained our photosensitive mixture through a combination of reagents.
-These consist of three key components:
+We obtained our photosensitive mixture by combining three key components:

 - iron(III) ions Fe3+ (from the ammonium iron(III) sulfate solution)